LeoEgidi/leoegidi.github.io/publications.md

 ### Sports statistics

-- **Macrì Demartino, R., Egidi, L., Torelli, N. (2024).** Alternative ranking measures to predict international football results. [arXiv preprint](arXiv preprint arXiv:2405.10247).
+- **Macrì Demartino, R., Egidi, L., Torelli, N. (2024).** Alternative ranking measures to predict international football results. [arXiv preprint arXiv:2405.10247](https://arxiv.org/html/2405.10247v1).

 - **Egidi, L. (2023).** Seconder of the vote of thanks to Narayanan, Kosmidis, and Dellaportas and contribution to the Discussion of "Flexible marked spatio-temporal point processes with applications to event sequences from association football".
 [Journal of the Royal Statistical Society (Series C)](https://rss.onlinelibrary.wiley.com/journal/14679876), 72(5), 1129-1130.